Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Examination of the vaginal discharge is performed to assess the nature of the microflora and to identify the inflammatory process, as well as to identify atypical cells and evaluate the production of sex hormones (the "hormonal mirror").
-The material for cytological diagnosis is obtained in various ways: by aspirating and scraping the contents of the posterior vaginal fornix, the cervical canal or obtaining smears of prints.
+The vaginal discharge is examined to assess the nature of the microflora and identify the inflammatory process, as well as to identify atypical cells and assess the production of sex hormones ("hormonal mirror").
+Material for cytological diagnostics is obtained in various ways: by aspiration and scraping of the contents of the posterior vaginal fornix, cervical canal, or by obtaining smears of imprints.

-In the diagnosis of inflammatory processes of the genital tract, the most important role is played by the study of the microflora of the separated.
-From modern positions, the normal microflora of the genital tract is considered as a set of microbiocenoses occupying numerous ecological niches on the skin and mucous membranes.
-Microorganisms that make up the normal microflora of the vagina, are among themselves in a variety of relationships (neutralism, competition, commensalism, synergism, parasitism, etc.).
-The change in the number of certain microorganisms in the corresponding biotope or the appearance of bacteria that are not characteristic of this habitat serves as a signal for reversible or irreversible changes in the corresponding link of the microecological system.
+In diagnostics of inflammatory processes of the female genital tract, the study of the microflora of the discharge plays a crucial role.
+From a modern standpoint, the normal microflora of the genital tract is considered as a set of microbiocenoses occupying numerous ecological niches on the skin and mucous membranes.
+Microorganisms that make up the normal microflora of the vagina are in various relationships with each other (neutralism, competition, commensalism, synergism, parasitism, etc.).
+A change in the number of a particular type of microorganism in the corresponding biotope or the appearance of bacteria that are not typical for this habitat serves as a signal for reversible or irreversible changes in the corresponding link of the microecological system.
 A feature of the normal microflora of the genital tract in women is its diversity.

-Facultative lactobacilli predominate in the vaginal content of women with a regular menstrual cycle and pregnant women, but are virtually absent in girls in the prepubertal period and in postmenopausal women.
-The number of lactobacilli in the vagina of healthy women is 10 5 -10 7 cfu / ml.
-The production of estrogens in women of reproductive age increases the glycogen content in the vaginal epithelium.
-Glycogen is metabolized to glucose and subsequently lactobacilli to lactic acid.
-It provides a low level of pH (less than 4.5), promotes the growth of acidophilic microorganisms, in particular lactobacilli.
-In addition to lactobacilli, the vaginal biocoenosis contains more than 40 species of other bacteria, but their share does not exceed 5% of the total number of microorganisms.
+Facultative lactobacilli predominate in the vaginal contents of women with a regular menstrual cycle and pregnant women, but are virtually absent in prepubertal girls and postmenopausal women.
+The number of lactobacilli in the vagina of healthy women is 10 5 -10 7 CFU/ml.
+Estrogen production in women of reproductive age increases the glycogen content in the vaginal epithelium.
+Glycogen is metabolized into glucose and then, with the help of lactobacilli, into lactic acid.
+It provides a low pH level (less than 4.5), promotes the growth of acidophilic microorganisms, in particular lactobacilli.
+In addition to lactobacilli, the vaginal biocenosis includes more than 40 species of other bacteria, but their share does not exceed 5% of the total number of microorganisms.
 In healthy non-pregnant women, the rank sequence of bacterial species is as follows: lactobacilli, bifidobacteria, peptococci, bacteroides, epidermal staphylococci, corynebacteria, gardnerella, mobilungus, mycoplasma.
-The ratio of anaerobic flora to aerobic is 10: 1.
+The ratio of anaerobic to aerobic flora is 10:1.

 Microorganisms |